-Treatments will significantly vary dependent on your specific injury and needs.
+Treatments will significantly vary depending on your specific injury and needs.
 However, here are some options that you might expect to see:

 - Joint mobilisations to help improve joint movement, reduce stiffness and improve pain.

-- Soft tissue work to improve flexibility, stimulate healing and reduce pain.
+- Soft tissue works to improve flexibility, stimulate healing and reduce pain.